When you think of meditation, what do you think of?

 Mindfulness is a state of being aware of what is going on around you.
 First, you feel the parts of your body making contact with your chair.
 Then, you feel the parts of your body making contact with your desk or computer.
 You feel a slight twinge of pain in your back and the cold air from the AC as it blows across your arm.

 You are paying attention to all of these things on purpose.
 Without intention, we can easily get caught up in our minds or complete tasks on “auto-pilot.”
 But if you’ve seen any of my videos on how the brain processes sensory information, you can understand that a lack of focus causes us to miss a lot of things that are in front of us.
 You may be able to drive to your friend’s house on auto-pilot, but without intention and mindfulness, you fail to notice the beautiful hawk that flew above your car or the first signs of spring in the flowers by the highway.
 You need to focus, with intention, to catch all of these beautiful sights and feelings around you.

 The last element is not judging.
 While you sit in a mindful meditation, you might notice that certain memories continue to come up or that you have a hard time focusing.
 As you mindfully move through life, you might notice that you are extra tired or feeling unhappy.
 It’s easy for many people to judge themselves or scold themselves for these slip-ups or moments where they aren’t feeling their best.
 (This is why meditation is so inaccessible for people in the first place.)
-But mindfulness is all about non-judgement.
+But mindfulness is all about non-judgment.
 Did you think something negative about yourself?
 That’s okay.
-You acknowledge it – and move into the new present moment.
+You acknowledge it - and move into the new present moment.

 How to practice mindfulness meditation

 Apps like Headspace and Calm have made it easier than ever for people to get into mindful meditation.
 But you don’t need your phone to be mindful.
 You don’t need an app, a training program, or even a dime to practice mindful meditation.
 You just need to have the desire to practice.